KhushalKhare/software_development/README.md

 The dataset plays a pivotal role in the project's functionality, encompassing 76,000 rows and 15 columns.
 Access the dataset here: [DataSet Link](https://github.com/KhushalKhare/software_development/blob/main/Data%20Set/ipl_data.csv)

 # Requirement Engineering
+The process of gathering, documenting, and managing the requirements and expectations of stakeholders for a system or product is known as requirements engineering.
+The objective is to obviously characterize what the framework or item ought to do, guaranteeing that engineers get it and can meet those prerequisites.

 For Professional Variant
 [Trello](https://trello.com/b/EDFAf9j3/ipl-score-card)
 For Personal Variant